Aecasorg/WoWilvlChecker/README.md

 * Introduce filters?
 E.g. Order list by role, or ilvl, or alphabetically etc.
 * Replace realm button with a settings button (cog wheel) and move realm button to inside search field.
 * Set up a warning sign on characters so that if something's lacking that shows up.
 Maybe red text/number when something's too low, such as the ilvl or gems.
 Alternatively highlight name as a way to draw attention to that character.
-* Alert when search can’t find character.
-* Move over to Blizzard's own new API service (hopefully faster lookups).
+* Move over to Blizzard's own new API service (hopefully faster lookups) from Mashery.
+* Create app icon.
+* [DONE] Alert when search can’t find character.
 * [DONE] Search will need to be improved.
 I.e. to include realm choice.
-* [DONE] Update character/s button.
+* [DONE] Update character/s cells.
 Swipe right to update chosen character, left to delete?

 ### Pods used:
 * Alamofire